valentinoli/epfl-interactive-coursebook/milestone1.md

 * [`epfl_programs.json`](preview.md#programs) contains all programs at EPFL and the list of course codes for each program.
 * [`epfl_master_specs.json`](preview.md#specializations) contains information about specializations of master's programs which offer them.
 For each program, it lists the specializations for each course and vice versa.

+We are still going to need to do some cleaning to fix some discrepancies discovered in epfl_courses and other processing you can find in our goals for the next milestone.

 ### Problematic
 If you are a student at EPFL, you know that sometimes it can be hard to pick suitable courses for the upcoming semester.
 If are a teacher at EPFL, you might be familiar with the challenge of understanding what other teachers are teaching your students and how it relates to the content in your course or which courses teach similar or related concepts.
 You might have browsed through the different study plans and course books and opened multiple tabs on your web browser in order to make sense of the highly interconnected system of knowledge that is being presented in a fragmented way.